-Not having been properly forewarned, I unfortutunately allowed the driver to take me to a wrong I ought to have put up at the Mansion-house, well-kept by a retired half-pay British officer; instead of which I was brought to the Commercial Hotel, newly undertaken by an American.
-I sent to the landlord to say I wished to speak to him about proceeding on my journey next day. next moment the man walked into my bed-room without hesitation or apology.
-I was too much accustomed to foreign manners to be greatly discomfited; but when he proceeded to fling his hat down on my bed, and throw himself into the only armchair in the room, while I was standing, I must own I did look at him with some surprise. who have been accustomed to the servile courtesy of English innkeepers, the manners of the innkeepers in the United States are not pleasant.
-I cannot say they ever discomposed me: I always met with civility and attention; but the manners of the country innkeepers in Canada are worse than any thing you can meet with in the United States, being generally kept by refugee Americans of the lowest class, or by Canadians who, in affecting American manners and phraseology, grossly exaggerate both.
+Not having been properly forewarned, I unfortunately allowed the driver to take me to a wrong inn.
+I ought to have put up at the Mansion-house, well kept by a retired half-pay British officer; instead of which I was brought to the Commercial Hotel, newly undertaken by an American.
+I sent to the landlord to say I wished to speak to him about proceeding on my journey next day.
+The next moment the man walked into my bed-room without hesitation or apology.
+I was too much accustomed to foreign manners to be greatly discomfited; but when he proceeded to fling his hat down on my bed, and throw himself into the only arm-chair in the room, while I was standing, I must own I did look at him with some surprise.
+To those who have been accustomed to the almost servile courtesy of English innkeepers, the manners of the innkeepers in the United States are not pleasant.
+I cannot say they ever discomposed me: I always met with civility and attention; but the manners of the country innkeepers in Canada are worse than anything you can meet with in the United States, being generally kept by refugee Americans of the lowest class, or by Canadians who, in affecting American manners and phraseology, grossly exaggerate both.

-In the present case I saw at once that no incivility was intended; my landlord was ready at a fair price to drive me over himself, in his own "wagon," to Woodstock; and after this was settled, finding, after a few questions, that the man was really a most likelihood of our obtaining the reputation of a learned than a pious people."-Schoolcraft's Travels.

-stupid, ignorant fellow, I turned to the window, and took up a book, as a hint for him to be gone.
+In the present case I saw at once that no incivility was intended; my landlord was ready at a fair price to drive me over himself, in his own "wagon," to Woodstock; and after this was settled, finding, after a few questions, that the man was really a most stupid, ignorant fellow, I turned to the window, and took up a book, as a hint for him to be gone.
 He continued, however, to lounge in the chair, rocking himself in silence to and fro, till at last he did condescend to take my hint, and to take his departure.